actuallymentor/static-markdown-blog/README.md

     "title": "One Blog Post to Rule Them All",
     "desc": "One description to find them",
     "categories": [ "news", "reviews", "interviews" ],
-    "published": "2016-12-20",
+    "type": "post", // This can be post, podcast or page "template": "blog", // This refers to the pug template "published": "2016-12-20",
     "updated": "",
     "featuredimg": "assets/large-image.jpg"